OpenBankingUK/read-write-api-docs-pub/docs/v4.0-draft1/resources-and-data-models/vrp/domestic-vrp-consents.md

 ## State Model - VRP consents

 The state model for the VRP consents resource follows the generic consent state model.
-However, it does not use the `AUTH` StatusCode.
+However, it does not use the `COND` StatusCode.

 !["VRP consents Status"](./images/VRP-State-Diagram.png)